 Greeningbanks will address the transition to an environmentally sustainable economy by first examining how environmentally-minded depositors can influence banks, using detailed data from France.
 The second part of the project will expand on other stakeholders to discuss what factors impede or favor the transition at a global scale.
 The project team includes Clement Jonathan Mazet-Sonilhac of Bocconi’s Department of Finance.

-CIVICA Research brings together researchers from ten leading European universities in the social sciences to contribute knowledge and solutions to the world’s most pressing challenges.
+CIVICA Research brings together researchers from eight leading European universities in the social sciences to contribute knowledge and solutions to the world’s most pressing challenges.
 The project aims to strengthen the research & innovation pillar of CIVICA, the European University alliance.
 CIVICA Research is co-funded by the EU’s Horizon 2020 research and innovation program.
 To stay up to date with CIVICA Research developments and opportunities, subscribe to the newsletter.

 by Andrea Costa